-This ecological site represents rises and flats, broad gentle hill slope summits and shoulders, of loamy mineral soils (mostly Ultisols) that are currently isolated from most flood plain processes.
-In general, these flat landforms developed by marine deposition, or ancient fluvial reworking and redeposition.
+This ecological site represents rises and flats of clayey and fine-silty mineral soils (mostly Ultisols) that are currently isolated from most flood plain processes.
+In general, these landforms developed by marine deposition, or ancient fluvial reworking and redeposition.
+In comparison to it's surroundings, topographic relief is relatively high on this site, with slopes ranging up to 8 percent.